abekerman-dev/restonode-challenge-api/README.md

 ### Running manually

-This can be achieved simply by cloning/downloading this repo and executing `mvn spring-boot:run` but prior to this you'll have to make sure there's a RabbitMQ server instance running.
+This can be achieved simply by cloning/downloading this repo and executing `mvn spring-boot:run` ([maven](https://maven.apache.org/) must be already installed) but prior to this you'll have to make sure there's a RabbitMQ server instance running.

 In order to achieve this, run `docker-compose -f docker-compose-rabbitMQ-only.yml up` and it will launch a RabbitMQ instance in your `localhost` which this API can send messages to.